You’re likely looking for the “light switch” to lower your bill. But the real culprits are invisible.

 Hidden Electricity Users (Vampire Power)

-This is where I see homeowners lose $100–$150 per year without realizing it.
+This is where we see homeowners lose $100–$150 per year without realizing it.
 Every device that has a clock, remote control, or standby mode draws power even when “off.”
 This is called phantom load.

 Your cable box.
 Your gaming console.
 Your TV.
 Your microwave’s clock.
 Your charger plugged into the wall with nothing attached.
 Each one draws 1–10 watts.
 Alone, each is nothing.
 According to research from the National Renewable Energy Laboratory (NREL), together across 20–30 devices, they can cost you $150–$200 per year.
 That’s real money for doing exactly nothing.